Cuts and wounds

 • Remove any clothing/jewellery around the injury

-• Stop the bleeding by applying pressure to the wound with a clean cloth
+• Stop the bleeding by pressing on the wound with a clean cloth

 If none of the above features are present